Past SSI Cohorts

 All eligible members will be admitted as space allows.
 Nonmembers who are first-time provosts in their first year will be allowed to register if space is available.

 • The registration fee covers program administration, meals during the in-person intensive, and all materials.
-The registration fee also includes participation in AASCU’s 2024 Academic Affairs Summer Meeting (dates TBD).
+The registration fee also includes participation in AASCU’s 2025 Summer Meeting for Academic and Student Affairs Leaders.
 Participants are responsible for their own travel and accommodation.

 Scholarships